Make your goals S.M.A.R.T!

 This can range from overestimating your availability to your productivity.
 People have this problem when they plan to do too much in too little time.

 Sometimes non-academic related issues can interfere with your studies or interrupt your schedule.
-If this occurs, visiting your school’s counseling center can help.
+If this occurs, visiting an academic advisor or counseling center can help.

 Procrastination can come in three forms: Distractibility (preferring to attend to a less important task), Forgetfulness (not prioritizing the more urgent/important tasks first), and Lumping (deciding to do everything at the last minute).